JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_Input_10X.md

 ## Step 2: Feature space construction
 When users specify features for their synthetic scATAC-seq data, scReadSim takes the user input features as the foreground features, and uses the copmlementary regions along the reference genome as the background features.
 The deom input chromatin open regions used in this example are truncated from the transcription starting sites of genes with length randomly chosen from $[250, 550]$ bp.

 Meanwhile, scReadSim also needs to construct another pair of foreground and background features by using the real data.
-Specifically, scReadSim uses the chromatin open regions (peaks) identified by MACS3 (url attached here) as the feature space.
+Specifically, scReadSim uses the chromatin open regions (peaks) identified by [MACS3](https://github.com/macs3-project/MACS) as the feature space.
 Specifically, scReasSim takes peak regions as foreground features and the copmlementary regions along the reference genome as the background features.

 ### Specify input parameters
 Create output directory if it does not exist.